Did you know you can easily improve your onboarding process with a social media questionnaire for new clients?

 - Have you done any influencer campaigns?
 How did they end up?

-Are You Ready to Create a Social Media Questionnaire?
+Ready to Create a Social Media Questionnaire for New Clients?

-When you use a social media questionnaire during the onboarding process with a new client, it should provide all the information you need to prepare and plan a successful social media strategy.
+When you use a social media questionnaire for new clients during the onboarding process, it should provide all the information you need to prepare and plan a successful social media strategy.

 Pick and mix from the questions above to build a questionnaire for your clients.
 The questions will give you insights into your client’s goals, tone and voice, audience, content style, their current situation, and, importantly, their expectations of your management.